Guess Who’s Better at Figuring Out Song Lyrics

 Does a super robot really care what song lyrics mean?
 Does a super robot care what any word means?
 Robots have their time and place, assembling cars, traveling to the moon and bomb detonation.
 But can they accomplish voice transcription more successfully than humans?
 A challenge to figure this out was recently conducted between IBM Watson, known as the smartest robot ever and two professional transcriptionists.
 After all, Watson kept Jeopardy fans on the edge of their seats when he appeared on the famous game show.
 Let’s see how he rocks to the transcription beat.

 The competitors were asked to listen and then transcribe the lyrics to four songs.
-Each one would be evaluated for correct words and missing words in each selection.
+They would evaluate each one for correct words and missing words in each selection.
 One would think this would be an easy task for a super robot, but the results were surprising.
 The super robot scored lower than his human competitors on all four!
 When asked to transcribe Taylor Swift’s “I Knew You Were Trouble”, Watson omitted six words and misunderstood four changing the song from a pop hit to a group of words that made absolutely no sense .
 For example, he transcribed, “I was in your sights.
 You got me alone.” to “I was then you say, You got me a loon.
-Human challenger Scheane, scored 100% getting all the lyrics correct.
+Human challenger, Scheane, scored 100% getting all the lyrics correct.
 Was it Taylor’s famous accent that threw our robotic challenger off?